-- Year 2 ending about April 27, 2015 Conduct a new 3D seismic survey totaling at least 100 square kilometers. - Year 3 ending about April 27, 2016 Acquire new 2D seismic data totaling at least 100 kilometers, acquire 3D seismic data totaling at least 200 square kilometers and drill two wells - Year 4 ending about April 27, 2017 Acquire new 3D seismic data totaling at least 200 square kilometers and drill two wells - Year 5 ending about April 27, 2018 Drill three wells

-The modification reduces our obligations under the work commitment, and management believes will ease our ability to complete a major capital raising transaction, or procure a joint venture partner, or both, although we have no assurance of this.
+- ► Year 2 ending about October 25, 2015 Conduct a new 3D seismic survey totalling at least 100 square kilometers. - Year 3 ending about October 25, 2016 Acquire new 2D seismic data totalling at least 100 kilometers, acquire 3D seismic data totalling at least 200 square kilometers and drill two wells - Year 4 ending about October 25, 2017 Acquire new 3D seismic data totalling at least 200 square kilometers and drill two wells - ▶ Year 5 ending about October 25, 2018 Drill three wells seismic survey, we expect to try to extend the second year of our remaining work again for an additional amount of time of at least six additional months.
+Although our remaining work commitment has been reduced and extended, we have no assurance that we will be able to extend the work commitment again or to fulfill it timely, as we need to complete capital raising transactions, or procure a joint venture partner, or both, to do so.